How to Make Cube Steak Tender

 Consider giving this recipe a try:

-- First, coat the meat in a mixture of salt and pepper, onion powder, paprika, garlic powder, and flour.
+• First, coat the cube steak in a mixture of salt and pepper, onion powder, paprika, garlic powder, and flour.

-- Then add cooking oil to the pan on medium-high heat and add the cut once the pan has heated up.
+• Then add cooking oil to the pan on medium-high heat and add the meat once the pan has heated up.

-- After cooking the cube steak for five minutes on each side, take it out of the pan, place it on a plate, and cover that plate with aluminum foil.
+• After cooking it for 5 minutes on each side, remove the meat from the pan, place it on a plate, and cover it with aluminum foil.

-- Now it is time to turn your attention to making the gravy.
+• Now it’s time to turn your attention to making the gravy.

-- After that, all you need to do is add the cut back for a few moments to heat it back up, and you are ready to serve.
+• After that, all you need to do is add the cut back into the pan for a few moments to heat it back up, and you’re ready to serve.

 Storing Cube Steak

-Once you have cooked your amazingly tender cube steak recipe, you might be wondering what to do if you have any leftovers.
+Once you’ve cooked your amazingly tender cube steak recipe, you might be wondering what to do with any leftovers (if you have any!).

 Reheating Cube Steak

-When you are ready to enjoy the rest of your delicious meal, there are a few ways to go about reheating it.
+When you’re ready to enjoy the rest of your delicious meal, there are a few ways to go about reheating it.

 In the Microwave

-While this method is the simplest, it also holds the most significant potential for drying out your steak.
-Be careful not to overheat your cube steak.
-It is best to heat it in short increments and test the steak after each one.
+While this method is the simplest, it also holds the most significant potential for drying out your cube steak.
+Be careful not to overheat it.
+It’s best to heat it in short increments and test the steak after each one.

 On the Stovetop

-To use this method, you will start much like you did when cooking the steak:
+To use this method, you’ll start much like you did when cooking the steak:

-- Carefully watch your steak and flip it every minute until it is to your liking.
+• Carefully watch your steak and flip it every minute until cooked to your liking.

-- While this may take a tad longer, the moisture savings may be worth it.
+While this may take a tad longer, the moisture savings are worth it.

 Conclusion